Stochastic process: Terminology

 The definition of a stochastic process varies, but a stochastic process is traditionally defined as a collection of random variables indexed by some set.
 The terms random process and stochastic process are considered synonyms and are used interchangeably, without the index set being precisely specified.
-Both "collection", or "family" are used while instead of "index set", sometimes the terms "parameter set" or "parameter space" are used.
+Both "collection" and "family" are used.
+Instead of "index set", the terms "parameter set" and "parameter space" are also sometimes used.

 The term random function is also used to refer to a stochastic or random process, though sometimes it is only used when the stochastic process takes real values.
 This term is also used when the index sets are mathematical spaces other than the real line, while the terms stochastic process and random process are usually used when the index set is interpreted as time, and other terms are used such as random field when the index set is $n$-dimensional Euclidean space $\mathbb{R}^n$ or a manifold.